 Straps to Go will make straps to your specifications.
-In house we have computerized sewing equipment, hot and cold cutting capabilities along with the ability to punch and fuse holes in webbing.
+In house we have computerized sewing equipment, hot and cold cutting capabilities, grommet and snap installation along with the ability to punch and fuse holes in webbing.
 We will work with you to design the right strap for your needs and produce them in a timely manner.
+Nylon, polypropylene and polyester webbing are all used for custom straps.
+We provide First Articles (prototypes) for many customers and can help you design the strap that meets your needs.
+First Article production is not a free service.

 The Box-X stitch pattern is one of the most common ways to sew a buckle on to webbing.
 With plastic buckles it provides more than enough strength.